Taylor Swift Flaunts Her Pert Derriere In Sexy Instagram Snapshot

 While singer-songwriter and all-around media darling Taylor Swift might not be as provocative on social media — when compared to other popular celebrities — the “Look At What You Made Me Do” singer is not afraid to showcase her good looks and taut physique online.

-When it comes to her Instagram profile, it’s hard to ignore Taylor Swift’s massive success — and her number of followers.
-At the time of writing — per figures provided by Trackalytics — Taylor has amassed just over 115 million followers on the picture and video sharing platform, despite having only shared 273 posts.
-A little bit of math reveals that she attracts (on average) over 420,000 fans per post — the highest out of the platform’s top 25 profiles.
+When it comes to her Instagram profile, it’s hard to ignore Taylor Swift’s massive success, and her number of followers.
+At the time of writing, per figures provided by Trackalytics, Swift has amassed just over 115 million followers on the picture and video sharing platform, despite having only shared 273 posts.
+A little bit of math reveals that she attracts (on average) over 420,000 fans per post, the highest out of the platform’s top 25 profiles.

-While her most recent Instagram share is not as revealing as other celebs’ bikini shots, Taylor Swift’s newest pic is proving very popular with her fans, likely as a result of her choice in clothing and her adorable pose.
+While her most recent Instagram share is not as revealing as other celebrities’ bikini shots, Taylor Swift’s newest pic is proving very popular with her fans, likely as a result of her choice in clothing and her adorable pose.

 In the picture, Taylor is seen posing against a white and pink backdrop, which has been embellished by a handful of hearts, which were clearly added after the photo was taken.
-It’s not entirely sure where this picture was taken — there is no geotag information attached to the post — though it’s likely that the snapshot was captured somewhere around Los Angeles, given that Swift is set to make a special appearance at the 2019 iHeartRadio Music Awards, per Elle.
-The annual awards show kicks off tonight at 8:00 p.m.
-EST, at the Microsoft Theater in Los Angeles, California.
+It’s not entirely clear where this picture was taken — there is no geotag information attached to the post — though it’s likely that the snapshot was captured somewhere around Los Angeles, given that Swift is set to make a special appearance at the 2019 iHeartRadio Music Awards, per Elle.
+The annual awards show kicks off tonight at 8 p.m.
+ET, at the Microsoft Theater in Los Angeles, California.

 Taylor’s pose, which has her lifting one of her legs up at a 90-degree angle (not unlike that of a flamingo), shows off the singer’s toned legs and pert derriere, which is being contained by a stunning sequined romper, which hugs her curves in all the right places.
 Her arms are hugging her hips, as she glances coyly at the camera, showing off her pink lip and ornate pair of earrings.
-Her signature blonde tresses have pink highlights, and Taylor’s dark mascara makes her eyes pop, as they look towards the camera.
+Her signature blonde tresses have pink highlights, and Taylor’s dark mascara makes her eyes pop, as they look toward the camera.

 As she’s done in the past, Taylor Swift has disabled comments on her Instagram posts, and as a result, fans are unable to leave messages — positive and negative alike — on this new photo.
 That being said, that hasn’t stopped her legion of followers from showering the photo with their love.
 At the time of writing, this particular photo has been live for less than one hour and has already accrued over 450,000 likes.